 - The Health & Safety Officer analyses hazards and accident records monthly.
 The Manager acts on the Health & Safety Officer’s report.

-Child Injury/Accident Procedures:
+Tamariki Injury/Accident Procedures:

-- In all cases, incidents will be recorded in the accident book by a permanent teacher and a copy is given to parents the same day as the incident so they can take it with them to the doctor or health professional.
+- In all cases, incidents will be recorded in the accident book by a permanent kaiako and a copy is given to parents the same day as the incident so they can take it with them to the doctor or health professional.